Introduction

 Cosmic Reconciliation

-The hymn's claim that God reconciles "all things" (ta panta) through Christ (1:20) has generated significant theological debate.
-Does "all things" include the hostile powers mentioned in 2:15?
-Does it imply universal salvation?
-Most interpreters understand the reconciliation as the restoration of cosmic order under Christ's lordship—the subjugation of hostile powers and the renewal of creation—rather than the salvation of every individual being.
+The hymn's claim that God reconciles "all things" (ta panta) through Christ (Colossians 1:20) has generated significant theological debate throughout church history.
+Does "all things" include the hostile powers mentioned in Colossians 2:15?
+Does it imply universal salvation, as Origen argued in the third century?
+Or does it refer to the restoration of cosmic order under Christ's lordship?

 Christ and the Powers